-(All amounts are in million of Indian Rupees except share data or unless otherwise stated)
+All amounts are in million of Indian Rupees except share data or unless otherwise stated

-2.30 Capital management
+2.28 Capital management

 The Company's policy is to maintain a stable capital base so as to maintain investor and creditor confidence and to sustain future development of the business.
-Management monitors capital on the basis of return on capital employed as well as the 'net debt' to 'total equity' ratio.
+Management monitors capital on the basis of return on capital employed as well as the 'Gearing' ratio.

-For this purpose, net debt is defined as total borrowings, less cash and cash equivalents.
+For this purpose, adjusted net debt is defined as total borrowings, less cash and cash equivalents.
 Total equity comprises all components of equity excluding capital contribution.

-The Company's net debt to equity ratio as of 31 March 2022 and 31 March 2021 was as follows:
+The Company's Gearing ratio as of 31 March 2022 and 31 March 2021 was as follows: